annotorious/project-website-source/content/annotorious/getting-started/web-annotation.md

 # The W3C Web Annotation Model

-Annotorious uses the [W3C Web Annotation model](https://www.w3.org/TR/annotation-model/).
-Only a limited range of the specification is supported at the moment.
+Annotorious supports the [W3C Web Annotation model](https://www.w3.org/TR/annotation-model/), an open standard for interoperable annotations on the web.
+However, only a part of the specification is supported at the moment.
 Current limitations are:

-- Annotations with a __single rectangle__ shape
+- Only annotations with a __single rectangle__ shape are supported
-- The [W3C Media Fragments](https://www.w3.org/TR/media-frags/) `FragmentSelector` is the only currently supported selector type
+- The [W3C Media Fragments](https://www.w3.org/TR/media-frags/) `FragmentSelector` is the only supported selector type

 ```json
 {